Pet Emergency

 *Common toxic substances include antifreeze, rodenticides, lawn fertilizers, chocolate, human medication, and household cleaners.

-A:• Squinting one or both eyes
+• Squinting one or both eyes

 • Discharge